Our club History

 During the following years membership increased with representatives of many trades and professions.
 Although diverse in their specialist fields, there was a growing number of members with a mutual bond to serve communities close at hand and further afield.

 Actions in the early days provided help to the blind and the deaf at the Centre in Sherbourne Road.
-The presentation of a new van for meals on wheels to serve Yardley.
-The elderly were taken for annual Christmas outings, A welcome was extended to international students and Commonwealth Teachers.
+There was a presentation of a new van for meals on wheels to serve Yardley.
+The elderly were taken for annual Christmas outings, children were taken for holidays at West Winds Aberdovey and boys to the Rotary Boys' House at Weston Super Mare the later closing in 1976.
+A welcome was extended to international students and Commonwealth Teachers.
 Friends of Broadstone was created to give support to the local special school at Poolway.

 - Brain Tumor Support